 Apart from concerns about national security, crime control, and economic preservation, there are other reasons to limit private humanitarian aid.
 First, private humanitarian aid simply may not be the right tool to address the massive humanitarian crisis facing refugees.
-Properties actors can never fully substitute for the government in managing migration.
-Purther, humanitarian crises merit a coordinated, appropriately scaled response-another comparative advantage of government solutions.
-This line of thinking presents a false choice, though, for none of these advantages of government action precludes meaningful private action in responding to the immediate human needs of refugees in our midst, whether within our borders or just beyond them.
+Only the government can lawfully establish criteria for screening, meaning that private actors can never fully substitute for the government in managing migration.
+Further, humanitarian crises merit a coordinated, appropriately scaled response-another comparative advantage of government solutions.
+This line of thinking presents a false choice, though, for none of these advantages of government action precludes meaningful private action in responding to the immediate human needs of refugees "in our midst," whether within our borders or just beyond them.
 Relying completely on coordinated state action also creates a risk that many people will go without the help they need.